WriterUnknown/Bi-Mn-Machine-Learned-Interatomic-Potential-Design/README.md

 # Development of Bi-Mn Machine Learned Interatomic Potential (MLIP)

-In this project, an attempt has been made to develop the Bi-Mn MLIP which can then be used in Molecular Dynamics (MD) simulations to study various properties of the alloy.
+This project documents the development of the Bi-Mn MLIP which can then be used in Molecular Dynamics (MD) simulations to study various properties of the alloy.
 To properly develop an MLIP for the Bi-Mn alloy system, first a reference dataset is to be built which will contain all the forces, stresses and energies of stable as well as strained configurations.
 In the Mn folder, there is a QuantumEspresso [1] .in (input) code which performs a Self-Consistent Field (SCF) calculation for the Mn Im-3m spacegroup at 0K temperature.
 Further commits will be pushed which will include SCF calculations for other Mn and Bi spacegroups, ab-initio Molecular Dynamics to get data for Mn and Bi structures at higher temperatures as well as usage of the PyMatGen [2] python library to generate strained structures.